tochinet/Posit/README.md

 <center><img src="posit_standard_format.png">
 General Posit Format (from standard file)
 </center>

-Very small sizes are useful to understand the concept : posit2 (2 bits) can express zero, one, minus one and infinity.
-A 3-bit posit will also be able to express +/- 2 and +/- 0.5 (if es=0).
-Posit4 (again with zeroed es parameter) adds positive and negative values 1/4, 3/4, 3/2 and 4, and so on.
-Adding one or more exponent bits extends the limits of expressiveness, to the detriment of precision : posit3,1 numbers express exactly 4 and 0.25 instead of 2 and 0.5.
+Very small posit sizes are useful to understand the concept : posit2 (2 bits) can obviously only express 4 values.
+Ther are zero, one, minus one, and infinity.
+Adding one bit inserts one value between each value already in the set.
+So 3-bit posit will also be able to express exactly +/- 2 and +/- 0.5 (assuming es=0, see further).
+Posit4 adds positive and negative values 1/4, 3/4, 3/2 and 4, and so on.

+The number of exponent bits between the regime and the mantissa field extends the limits of expressiveness, to the detriment of precision : posit3,1 numbers express exactly 4 and 0.25 instead of 2 and 0.5.
 Similarly, posit4,1 can express 0, 1/16, 1/4, 1/2, 1, 2, 4, 16 and infinity (and negatives).